 Is Pothos (devil's ivy) toxic to cats?

-Yes.
-Pothos (also called devil's ivy or golden pothos) contains insoluble calcium oxalate crystals that cause painful mouth irritation, drooling, and swelling.
+No. Pothos (also called devil's ivy or golden pothos) contains insoluble calcium oxalate crystals that cause painful mouth irritation, drooling, and swelling if chewed.

 If your cat has just eaten pothos (devil's ivy)